 MLClassifierGuard¶

-Uses a trained DistilBERT model to classify inputs as safe, prompt injection, jailbreak, or data leak attempts.
+Uses a trained transformer model to classify inputs as safe, prompt injection, jailbreak, or data leak attempts.
 Catches novel attacks that don't match known patterns.

 License Required